![]() |

 flaws that have appeared through the decades.

-it, and can read the old German font so that I can translate these manuals.
+can read the old German font so that I can translate these manuals.
+Speaking

-Speaking and reading/writing any language are actually two separate
+and reading/writing any language are actually two separate things.
+Children

-things.
-Children learn to speak years before they learn to read and write.
+learn to speak years before they learn to read and write.
+I learned to

 Graphics